Assaults in prisons

 We have invested in training and tools to keep our people safe.
 This includes training in de-escalation techniques and interpersonal and tactical communication skills, and access to stab resistant vests, body worn cameras, and pepper spray.

-We have also worked with Corrections Association of New Zealand (CANZ) and the New Zealand Public Service Association (PSA) to develop the Violence and Aggression Joint Action Plan, and all prison sites, now have an individual site safety plan to address violence and aggression.
+All prison sites, now also have an individual site safety plan to address violence and aggression.
 These plans are led by the Prison Director in consultation with local site union delegates.

 Data set of assaults by prisoners – national and by prison

 Quarterly assault statistics are available below.
-The data provided for the current financial year is as at 31 March 2024, and is subject to change until the full-year process has been completed.
+The data provided for the current financial year is as at 30 September 2024, and is subject to change until the full-year process has been completed.

 Corrections classifies assaults under the following definitions: